 What should I pack?

 Pack so that you can go seven days without doing laundry, as there are no laundry facilities at Camp.
-All dress is casual.
+All dress at Camp is casual.
 (Remember: it’s just Camp!)
 Late summer temperatures in Maine can vary widely, so dressing in layers is most practical.
 A recommended packing list is included in the Welcome Packets that are distributed to all registered Campers & Staff a few weeks before Camp; however, a sample version is available in the meantime.

 Cellphones are allowed, but their use is restricted to certain areas.
 Please do not bring large amounts of cash, or valuable watches or jewelry.
 Additionally, bringing alcohol, non-prescription drugs, and weapons can result in expulsion from Camp.
 You can read full details on our alcohol and cannabis policies under the What hours are the Camp bar open? question on this page.